jmooring/hugo-testing/README.md

 Details: <https://discourse.gohugo.io/t/36924>

-Description: Is there some pre-packaged way to use kroki from markdown?
+Description: Is there some pre-packaged way to use Kroki from markdown?

 ## Instructions